facebook/react/docs/docs/reconciliation.md

 When that's not the case, you can add a new ID property to your model or hash some parts of the content to generate a key.
 The key only has to be unique among its siblings, not globally unique.

 As a last resort, you can pass item's index in the array as a key.
-This can work well if the items are never reordered, but reorders will be slow.
+This can work well if the items are never reordered, but reorders will be slow as React will naively update components.

+There can also be issues with the state of a component in a list if indexes are used as keys.
+The state of the first item (or any deep state inside of it) will stay attached to the first item even if it has “moved” in the data source.
+This can be confusing with inputs retaining their values in the original places even when their parent components reorder.

+[Here](https://codepen.io/ajcumine/pen/BWGWOE?editors=0010) is an example of the issues that can be caused by using indexes as keys on  CodePen.

 ## Tradeoffs